Whether you're a PR executive, junior designer or marketing professional just starting, working in a large agency can be a daunting experience.

-10. Don't be invisible, get noticed!
+10. Don't be invisible; get noticed!

-You could produce amazing work, put in the extra hours and be a success with all your clients – but all that doesn't mean anything if your boss hasn't noticed you.
-Make sure your boss does notice.
+You could produce fantastic work, put in the extra hours and be a success with all your clients – but all that doesn't mean anything if your boss hasn't noticed you.
+Make sure your boss does see.
 Stand up and be counted!
 People rarely get promoted for just doing their job – it's the people who aren't afraid to put their hands up and demand attention and praise where it's due.